Updated for Version 2.5

 Constellations

-After using Elemental Burst, Itto gains 2 stacks of Superlative Superstrength.
-After 1s, Itto will gain 1 stack of S.S every 0.5s for 1.5s
+After using Royal Descent: Behold, Itto the Evil!, Arataki Itto gains 2 stacks of Superlative Superstrength.
+After 1s, Itto will gain 1 stack of Superlative Superstrength every 0.5s for 1.5s.

-After using Elemental Burst, each Geo party member will decrease the Burst CD by 1.5s and restore 6 Energy to Itto for a maximum of 4.5s and 18 energy.
+After using Royal Descent: Behold, Itto the Evil!, each party member whose Element is Geo will decrease that skill’s CD by 1.5s and restore 6 Energy to Arataki Itto.

-This constellation is purely Quality of Life, with any damage increase coming from reduced ER requirements (if you can rearrange artifacts).
-Itto’s rotations already run over his burst cooldown, so reducing it does not affect rotations at all.
-As for the energy, it can reduce the effective energy cost and thus the ER requirement for Itto, which can theoretically improve Itto’s damage if you can rearrange artifacts in that way.
+This constellation is purely QoL, with any damage increase coming from reduced ER requirements (if you can rearrange artifacts).
+Itto’s rotations already run over his Burst cooldown, so reducing it does not affect rotations at all.
+The Energy refund lowers ER requirements and allows for more offensive substats in artifacts, which is an increase in damage overall.

 This constellation slightly increases the damage dealt by Ushi, which is not insignificant but it is also not very large.
 Not a particularly impactful constellation one way or the other.

-When the state caused by the Elemental Burst ends, all nearby party members gain 20% DEF and 20% ATK for 10s.
+When the Raging Oni King state caused by Royal Descent: Behold, Itto the Evil! ends, all nearby party members gain 20% DEF and 20% ATK for 10s.

 This constellation is important to note because it only increases Itto’s damage from the second rotation onwards.
 The first time Itto uses his Burst in a particular Spiral Abyss floor, he will not gain any damage from this constellation, but any time after that he will gain the stated increase (as long as you use his Burst within 10 seconds, which you should be doing).
 This also buffs allies, so it is essentially a 4NO buff with an additional 20% DEF.
 A good constellation, if you aren’t already killing everything in the first rotation.

 This constellation increases Itto’s Burst talent level, which increases the DEF to ATK conversion ratio.
-This is a rather large increase to Itto’s damage, but nothing particularly special about it.
+A rather large increase to Itto’s damage, but nothing particularly special about it, as it is a straightforward constellation.

-Itto’s Charged Attacks deal +70% Crit DMG.
-Additionally, when he uses Arataki Kesagiri slashes, he has a 50% chance to not consume any S.S stacks.
+Arataki Itto’s Charged Attacks deal +70% Crit DMG.
+Additionally, when he uses Arataki Kesagiri, he has a 50% chance to not consume stacks of Superlative Superstrength.

 (% damage increase from each constellation was calculated by Merp#6832)